ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 1. create a job
 2. add a job-document (JSON-file) which describes what the job is about
-3. push job onto queue to get processed
+3. push job onto queue to get it processed

 Example of a job document:
 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/job-document.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-At the start of my project I created a way to update our spring application by writing some custom code which involves running a whole load of Linux commands to:
+At the start of my project I created a way to update our spring application by writing some custom code, which involves running a whole load of Linux commands to:
 - create new folders on the RPI
 - downloading the new file from [AWS S3](https://aws.amazon.com/s3/) (which is an object storage service)
 - running some commands and scripts to enable a new daemon (service) process on the RPI